Canvases of Memory: Art for the Emotional Recovery of Victims of Armed Conflict

 The art exhibition will continue on display around the city and, on April 9th, the portraits will be presented as part of activities to commemorate National Victims Day, joined by several other memory initiatives from survivors.

-International Relief and Development (IRD) implements the Closing Gaps program in Popayan funded by the US Department of State’s Bureau of Population, Refugees and Migration.
-Since 2014, IRD has trained over 80 caregivers in 11 municipalities in Colombia to implement more than 30 mutual support groups and 20 memory initiatives for the emotional recovery of more than 700 victims of armed conflict.
+Blumont implements the Closing Gaps program in Popayan funded by the US Department of State’s Bureau of Population, Refugees and Migration.
+Since 2014, Blumont has trained over 80 caregivers in 11 municipalities in Colombia to implement more than 30 mutual support groups and 20 memory initiatives for the emotional recovery of more than 700 victims of armed conflict.